Reinforcing Human Rights and Democracy in Lebanon -

 Donor: The European Union

-- General prisoners held in detention centres and other prison facilities, and their families; special consideration will be given to the needs of female detainees particularly pregnant women and women with children, and detainees with drug abuse problems
+General prisoners held in detention centres and other prison facilities, and their families; special consideration will be given to the needs of female detainees particularly pregnant women and women with children, and detainees with drug abuse problems; Officials entrusted with prison issues who participate in technical assistance or training activities (Officials and staff of the Ministry of Justice and other relevant Ministries; Staff in the prison system; NGOs).

 Outline and Objectives

-- Building on the positive impact of activities and achievements undertaken under Phase I of " Improving the Criminal Justice System through Support to Penal Reform" Project
+1. Building on the positive impact of activities and achievements undertaken under Phase I of " Improving the Criminal Justice System through Support to Penal Reform" Project.

 - The development of a legal review for the current law with relevant recommendations to implement alternative measures.